el-grudge/simple-deep-pod/README.md

 **Topic detection 🔍**

-I'm using GLiNER for named entity recognition 🧠 (link: https://lnkd.in/ePMmR2hN).
+I'm using [GLiNER](https://huggingface.co/urchade/gliner_base) for named entity recognition 🧠.
 GLiNER is a very strong technique that can detect any kind of topic using bidirectional encoders to process the contexts and to facilitate parallel entity extraction.

 However, I noticed that its NER detection can be impacted if it's given a large text, on the other hand, it is slow and extra granular when given smaller chunks.
 This part is still a work in progress. 🚧

-**You can try the app here: https://lnkd.in/eqCv-xZC 🚀**

-To use it, you will need:
+To use the app, you may need:

 - OpenAI API key 🔑
 - Replicate API key 🔑